In 2014, I was standing in Crimea, looking at blueprints for a seaport we were about to rebuild.

 In 2004, I came to London with a few hundred dollars and a hospitality job (it was the only way to get a visa).
 I planned to stay a year.
 Met my wife.
 Still here.

 From there, I moved into recruitment, then executive search.
-I covered emerging markets—Russia, Ukraine, London, New York—placing senior people at top investment banks and asset managers.
-VPs to CEOs.
-Built a reputation.
-Started thinking about my own business.
+Due to my language skills, I covered emerging markets, placing senior people at top investment banks and asset managers in Moscow, Kyiv, London, and New York, from VPs to Global Heads and CEOs.

 Building (and Losing) Something Real

 What followed was the most intense period of my life.
-We built relationships with Chinese state-owned enterprises and banks looking to fund infrastructure globally.
-I brought in a partnership with the Crimean government.
-Over three years, we structured a public-private partnership worth over $1bn: airport construction, seaport redevelopment, roads, and commercial projects.
+We built relationships with Chinese state-owned enterprises and banks looking to fund construction and infrastructure projects globally.
+I brought in a partnership with the Crimean government by literally walking to the Prime Minister of Crimea at one of London's investment conferences and introducing myself.

 And then we lost it all.